jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/"Oyster disease in a changing environment Decrypting the link between pathogen, microbiome and environment" Notes.md

 possible questions to research:
 - Since P. marinus can be transmitted directly to a naive oyster via the water column, do stress factors such as irregular salinity and temperature impact how quickly P. marinus can be transmitted to a naive oyster?
+	- P. marinus is known to have optimal growth around the optimal growth of oysters